__result.webp)

 Stay Up-to-Date in Real Time

 Having a PIM helps businesses prepare for scale.
 As Multishoring points out, PIM systems empower brands to expand globally by managing multilingual information, adapting regional specifications, and coordinating across teams seamlessly.
-Whether it’s launching into Europe with localized descriptions or handling regulatory differences in Asia, a PIM becomes the operational backbone for international growth.
+Creative teams are often the last step before a product goes live, but they depend on everyone else to get there.
+Product data lives in spreadsheets, images sit in a DAM, and updates come through Slack or email.
+This creates constant friction.

 And, consumers don’t just shop in one place anymore.
 They jump between Google Shopping, Instagram, TikTok, retailer sites, and in-store kiosks, often making decisions before they ever hit your own ecommerce site.
 That means your product data has to travel with them seamlessly.